 While Margaritas have come to be associated with the holiday, there’s no shortage of agave spirit-based drinks you can enjoy on May 5th and throughout the year.
 From classics like the Paloma and Michelada to agave-fueled riffs like the Mezcal Negroni, here are 15 cocktails to make for Cinco de Mayo.

 If there’s one drink you associate with Cinco de Mayo, it’s probably this one.
-The classic combination of tequila, lime juice, and orange liqueur or agave syrup (or a split of them, as this recipe calls for) is popular for a reason: It’s a delicious drink and easy to make.
+The classic combination of tequila, lime juice, and orange liqueur or agave syrup (or a combination of both) is popular for a reason: It’s a delicious drink and it’s easy to make.
 (It’s great frozen, too.)

 Oaxaca Old Fashioned

-Created by famed bartender Phil Ward while he was at NYC’s Death & Co., this cocktail, a simple combination of reposado tequila, mezcal, agave nectar, and Angostura bitters, helped kick off the mezcal craze in the U.S.
+Created by famed bartender Phil Ward while he was working at New York City’s Death & Co, this cocktail helped kick off the mezcal craze in the U.S. The simple combination of reposado tequila, mezcal, agave nectar, and Angostura bitters is easy to re-create at home.

 Naked & Famous

-This modern classic takes the equal-parts formula of the Last Word for a mezcal-fueled spin, mixing a particularly complex bottling of the spirit with Aperol, yellow Chartreuse, and lime juice to create a refreshing and citrusy cocktail.
+This modern classic takes the equal-parts formula of the Last Word for a mezcal-fueled spin.
+Bartender Joaquín Simó combines a particularly complex bottling of the spirit with Aperol, Yellow Chartreuse, and lime juice.

 Ready Fire Aim

 Honey-pineapple syrup accents mezcal and pineapple juice in this fruity sour from bartender Steve Schneider.
 Smoked chile bitters and a pink peppercorn garnish bring the heat.